A one-stop destination for mental and behavioral health treatment and recovery

-The University of Arizona Medical Center’s one-of-a-kind Behavioral Health Pavilion and Crisis Response Center is changing the practice of behavioral healthcare.
-Composed of two interrelated buildings that operate symbiotically to respond to the broadest range of patient needs, the center’s one-stop shop approach to treatment and recovery includes a secure 96 bed psychiatric hospital, a county courtroom, and a Crisis Response Center.
+The Banner-University Medical Center South, Behavioral Health Pavilion and Crisis Response Center is changing the practice of behavioral healthcare.
+Composed of two interrelated buildings that operate symbiotically to respond to the broadest range of patient needs, the center’s one-stop shop approach to treatment and recovery includes a secure 96-bed psychiatric hospital, a county courtroom, and a Crisis Response Center.
 This creates a complex, yet highly organized arrangement of program and circulation networks that are carefully planned to effectively separate patient, staff, visitor, and court-related traffic flows.

 Organized around a shared sallyport, the facility provides a secure circulation zone for staff, law enforcement, courtroom personnel, and patient transfers.
 Patient and support spaces orient dedicated staff, patients, and visitors along an east/west axis for optimal sun control.
 Responding to the harsh, but inspiring Arizona landscape, the architectural vocabulary features a thirty-foot deep overhang that alludes to cliff dwellings indicative of the ancient civilizations of the southwest.
 Promoting healing and well-being, access to shaded outdoor gardens provided on all levels creates opportunities for patients, visitors, and staff.
 Ultimately, the symbiotic relationship between the two buildings fosters a normalized patient environment that balances the safety and security requirements of mental health care with the clinical goal of creating an environment that promotes healing and rehabilitation.

 The facility drove a 70% reduction in assaults within the first five months of move in.